 What does the term “immigration” mean?
 If one wishes a strict definition, it means moving to the U.S. to take up a permanent residence.
 In reality, most people use the term “immigration” to convey a vast array of benefits and visa types available to qualified foreign nationals.
 To help organize the type of information that most people seek, we provide on these pages a general description of the types of the most commonly sought visas and benefits.

 As a well-known community educator, Ms. Shirazi is a constant and reliable source to Atlanta area newspapers who frequently publish her remarks about current immigrant issues and immigration policy.
 Ms. Shirazi also teaches seminars, writes op-ed pieces on immigration issues and has appeared in televised interviews in both Atlanta and Charlotte.
-An active member of the American Immigration Lawyers Association since 2001, she currently serves on the Advocacy Committee, chosen for her commitment to fight against HB87, the Georgia Immigration Enforcement Bill.
+An active member of the American Immigration Lawyers Association since 2001, she has been on panels and done work to assist within her local chapter.

 Ms. Shirazi has a successful immigration practice focusing on deportation defense, detention, asylum/human rights, family immigration, domestic violence and consular issues, and handles all manners of appeal to the Board of Immigration Appeals as well as litigation in the federal courts.
 Amna Shirazi has been admitted to the State bar of Georgia; Supreme Court of Georgia; U.S. District Court, Northern District of Georgia; and the U.S. Court of Appeals, Eleventh Circuit.